By David P. Diaz, Ed.D.

 Evidential faith relies on evidence to justify any particular belief.
 In this case, one may use various kinds of evidence, including scientific, philosophical/logical, mathematical/statistical, reasoned discourse, historical, empirical, and many other sorts of evidence.
-The more evidence that supports a belief, the more rational is the faith one places on said belief.

 If we believe that objective truth exists and is knowable, then anyone who claims something to be true must bear the burden of justification.
 Justifying a controversial belief is part and parcel of any kind of debate, religious or otherwise.
 As with assumptions, many beliefs cannot be proven true.
 However, one can still provide evidence to justify one’s opinion.
 And, if successful, one can say that their faith in such a belief is rationally justified.

 If anyone claims that specific assertions or beliefs are factual, they cannot avoid the implication that there are good reasons to believe so.
 Anyone who makes a debatable or controversial truth claim should expect to be challenged on the reasonableness of those claims.